FREQUENTLY ASKED QUESTIONS ABOUT MEDIATION

 Where are mediations held?

-Why should I bother to mediate?
+Why should I mediate?

 Many cases can be resolved through reasonable discussions.
 An experienced mediator can help the parties find a reasonable, practical, or creative solution that they may have overlooked.
 Mediation, with the chance to talk privately with the mediator, has a better opportunity to reach a resolution than a possibly tense or difficult one-on-one negotiation.
 Mediation also helps save the parties money and time, and avoids the risk of trial.